 Medications Prescription Medications:

 Medication WILL NOT be administered before 7:30 a.m.
 All prescription medication must be a current prescription in its original prescribed container, and medication will ONLY be given as prescribed by your child’s physician.
-Students WILL NOT be permitted to carry medication during school or school activities unless approved by the school nurse.
+Students WILL NOT be permitted to carry medication during school or school activities unless approved by the school's health officer.

 Over –The-Counter (OTC):